FUn_Article_HowOatMilkIsMade_Banner_1.jpg

 Turning oat groats into rolled oats

 Although different producers have different methods, most of them make oat milk from rolled oats - the kind you see in muesli or porridge - as they are notably easier to break up than the whole grain or ‘oat groat’.
 The groats are cleaned and graded, dehulled, steamed, and rolled into flakes.
-When the oat husk or bran (the shell of the oat groat) is removed, we are left with the oat base which contains less insoluble fiber, but still holds the macronutrients and soluble fiber (beta-glucans) of the groat.1,2
+When the oat husk or bran (the shell of the oat groat) is removed, we are left with the oat base, which contains less insoluble fibre but still holds the macronutrients and soluble fibre (beta-glucans) of the groat.1,2

 Oats and water are mixed and milled together